LLNL/echemfem/docs/source/user_guide/fluid_solver.rst

 Numerical considerations
 ------------------------

-The discretization is done using Taylor-Hood elements (piecewise linear pressure, piecewise quadratic velocity), which satisfy the inf-sup condition.
+The discretization is done using Taylor-Hood elements :cite:`Taylor1973` (piecewise linear pressure, piecewise quadratic velocity), which satisfy the inf-sup condition :cite:`Ladyzhenskaya1963,Brezzi1974,Babuvska1971`.

-To achieve convergence other than at low a Reynolds number, it may be required to do continuation on the parameter so that Newton's method has better initial guesses.
+To achieve convergence other than at a low Reynolds number, it may be required to do continuation on the parameter so that Newton's method has better initial guesses.
 This can be done for example, by passing the Reynolds number as a :class:`firedrake.constant.Constant`, and assigning a larger value after each